juliuskoval/NLog.Targets.OpenTelemetryProtocol/README.md

 This target can export logs in the format defined in the OpenTelemetry specification using the OpenTelemetry.Exporter.OpenTelemetryProtocol package.

-The package also includes a lightweight version of the target called `OtlpTargetLightweight`, which is missing some features (`GlobalDiagnosticsContext`, `MappedDiagnosticsContext`, `MappedDiagnosticsLogicalContext`), but is about twice as fast and allocates about half as much memory.
-Configs for the 2 targets are compatible.

 For an explanation of the log data model, see https://opentelemetry.io/docs/specs/otel/logs/data-model/. <br>
 For an example, see https://opentelemetry.io/docs/specs/otel/protocol/file-exporter/#examples.